 Jeanne Carver describes how she came up with the idea of producing sheep’s wool as value added marketing to restore her century old ranch to prosperity.

-Journey inside the world of championship barbecue behind the scenes to learn what it takes to become a champion BBQ co.
+Journey inside the world of championship barbecue behind the scenes to learn what it takes to become a champion BBQ cook.
 Secure Purchase Through PayPal.
 Free shipping within the U.S.

 Rebecca Gerendasy came up with the idea to make a hybrid, documentary and how-to that became the barbecue DVD “Inside The World of Championship Barbecue”.